 Apprenticeship support officers give guidance to all apprentices aged 15 to 24 in the first year of their apprenticeship.
 They offer advice on personal and workplace issues.

 Officers are located across regional and metropolitan Victoria and service areas are based on employer workplace location.

 If you are an eligible apprentice, an officer will contact you and provide their details.
-If you have not yet been contacted or have lost their details, call 0408 072 965 to speak to a regional manager.
+If you have not yet been contacted or have lost their details:

 How to deal with common problems

 I am not happy with my training